 In the State of North Carolina, the law provides that custody determinations are to be decided by looking at what is in the best interests of the child/children.
 There is no presumption by the court that a mother or a father will better promote the best interest of the child.

-In the event you do not reach an agreement at mediation, the litigation process will move forward with a temporary, and later, a permanent hearing on custody.
-At these hearings witnesses will be called and evidence will be presented to the Judge to assist him or her in determining what is in the best interests of the child/children.
-The court takes many factors into consideration when determining where and with whom the minor child/children should reside.
+At a hearing, witnesses will be called, and evidence will be presented to the judge to assist him or her in determining what is in the best interests of the child/children.
+The court takes many factors into consideration when determining where, and with whom the minor child/children should reside.
 Call Jamie Vavonese today to schedule a consultation and discuss the issues and intricacies of your child custody case today.

 Parties are not required to file a lawsuit to resolve their custody issues.
 In any case, parties can agree to a custody agreement that works best for them.
 Child custody agreements can be a contract between the parties or it can be a formal agreed upon court order.

 During proceedings, the court will determine physical and legal custody between parents.
 Physical custody means that your child/children primarily live at your residence, while legal custody gives a parent the right to make medical, educational and religious decisions regarding the child/children.
-It is common for parents to share joint legal custody, however it is not an absolute.
+It is common for parents to share joint legal custody; however, it is not absolute.

-Jamie Vavonese is a Child Custody Lawyer in Raleigh, NC that represents both mothers and fathers.
+Jamie Vavonese is a child custody lawyer in Raleigh, North Carolina, that represents both mothers and fathers.
 We assist our clients with any custody disputes and ensure that the best interests of the child/children are being served.
 If at all possible, we will seek to help you resolve your case without litigation.
-However, should litigation be necessary, you can be assured that you have a highly skilled litigation attorney on your side.
+However, should litigation be necessary, you can be assured that you have a highly-skilled litigation attorney on your side.
 Call today at 919-833-7454.